3 weeks prior to your clinical rotation.

 - Complete InfoPort online training.

-HIPAA Training: Complete two modules: HIPAA Security and HIPAA Privacy.
-There are two different HIPAA Privacy modules in InfoPort.
+HIPAA Training: Complete one module: HIPAA Security and HIPAA Privacy.

 NP Students ONLY: